daiearth22/test/engineering/release-management/index.html.md

 split them by timezone to ensure good coverage:

 1. One release manager and one trainee in the Americas
-2. One release manager and one trainee in Europe/Middle East/Africa (EMEA/index.html.md) or
-   Asia Pacific (APAC/index.html.md) (we can have one in EMEA and the other in APAC, or both in the same region/index.html.md)
+2. One release manager and one trainee in Europe/Middle East/Africa (EMEA) or Asia Pacific (APAC) (we can have one in EMEA and the other in APAC, or both in the same region)

 ## Being a release manager